SpinaCMS/Spina/README.md

 The installer generates a few initializers that contain necessary configuration for Spina.

 In the initializers folder there's a new folder named `themes`.
 Inside you will find a configuration file named `default.rb`.
 This file contains all of your theme-specific settings.
-You can define multiple Page parts, Layout parts, View templates and Custom pages.
+You can define multiple Page parts, View templates and Custom pages.

 ## Page parts